jimbojw/karmarank/content/08-calibration-cylinder.md

 If you treat your job as "writing code," you are leaving your fate to the rhetorical skills of your tired Manager.

-If you treat your job as "generating status-weighted stories," you are effectively engaging in **lawful jury tampering**.
+If you treat your job as "generating Status-Weighted Stories," you are effectively engaging in **lawful jury tampering**.

 Your goal is to ensure that by the time the Calibration Meeting starts, the verdict is already technically decided because three of the five high-$S_i$ people in the room have already "bought" your story.